MathiasGermandsen/csharp-webserver/README.md

 - Click buttons "5", "+", "3", and "=".
 - The result "8" is displayed in the result area.

-**Note:** Currently, the program supports basic arithmetic operations.
+**Note:** Currently, the program supports basic mathematic operations.
 Future enhancements might include functionalities like power calculations or square root extraction. **Section will Be Updated**

 ### Todays UseCase
 - **Updating Everyday**